-A man’s scalp is torn open when the metal stairs of his recreational vehicle fall on his head.
-He is immediately taken to the emergency department, where a CT scan comes back normal and no skull damage is found.
+A person’s scalp is torn open when the metal stairs of their recreational vehicle fall on their head.
+They are immediately taken to the emergency department, where a CT scan comes back normal and no skull damage is found.
 The care team turns their attention to the wound, but the anesthetic doesn’t appear to be working.
 A nurse shares the case on Figure 1, explaining the dilemma:

 An emergency physician gently questions the nurse: